fanmengdan/HD-GNN/README.md

   <h1 id="HD-GNN"><a href="https://gitee.com/fanmengdan1/fgfe/" target="repo">HD-GNN</a></h1>
 </div>

-#### For each commit, given its adjacency matrixs of  entity reference graph and code change graph , this code aims at using HD-GNN to train a model which can classify  the relations among code changes.
+#### For each commit, given its adjacency matrixs of entity reference graph and code change graph (Preprocessing code in https://github.com/fanmengdan/Preprocess_graph), this code aims at using HD-GNN to train a model which can classify the relations among code changes.
+#### Due to the large size of the data file, we only present the preprocessed dataset of glide here(glide.zip needs to be decompressed).
+Please create other data according to https://github.com/fanmengdan/Preprocess_graph

 ## Requirements
 - macOS/Windows/Linux